g-gaudio/docs-guide/docs/index.md

 How to read this Guide?
 -----------------------

-Start from [Process](process.md) page to what are the roles of different people and what group of topics you are interested in.
+Start from the [Process](process.md) page for the roles of different people and what group of topics you are interested in.